SITE REBUILD — 20% OFF Ultimum Covers · Thank you for your patience · Code: THANKYOU20

 Full repaint (following clear coat failure from UV neglect or acid etch): $5,000–$15,000 for a coupe.
 On a Foxbody restomod or classic 1965–1973 Mustang, costs can exceed these ranges depending on body prep and color match complexity.

 A DaShield Ultimum for the Ford Mustang is $209.99 — less than the low end of a single paint correction, and a fraction of any respray or PDR event.
+Simple as that.

-05DaShield Cover Recommendations for the Ford Mustang
+04DaShield Cover Recommendations for the Ford Mustang

 The right cover for a Mustang depends on how the car is stored and how often it moves.